helq/report-hw1-IELE4014/04-models.md

 in the hidden layer, then the model would be almost logistic regression (a $tanh$ function is in the middle of the sum of input features and the logistic function).
-The best working NN model found is almost identical to logistic regression, though the NN model seem to perform better than logistic regression (see Section Training) but the error between the two models is still between the error bounds (-3.7%,+3.7%).
+The best working NN model found is almost identical to logistic regression, though the NN model seem to perform better than logistic regression (see Section \ref{training}) but the error between the two models is still between the error bounds (-3.7%,+3.7%).

 I chosed only two models, different to logistic regression and NN with a hidden layer, to